Introduction: Choosing the Right Specialist Matters

 After a prostate cancer diagnosis, one of the first decisions men face is which type of doctor to see.
 Both urologists and radiation oncologists are central to prostate cancer care, but their expertise and treatment options differ significantly.

 Urologists are surgeons and interventional specialists.
-They diagnose prostate cancer, perform surgery, and offer advanced therapies like Pulsed Electric Field (PEF) Ablation, focal treatments, and, in some centers, brachytherapy.
+They diagnose prostate cancer, perform surgery, focal treatments, and, in some centers, brachytherapy.

 Radiation oncologists specialize exclusively in radiation therapy, an effective treatment for many men, but one that represents only a single approach.